CodeThreat/codethreat-github-action/README.md

 ### Secrets

-- `ACCESS_TOKEN` – A given JWT token when you logged in your account in access_token field.
+- `ACCESS_TOKEN` – Your CodeThreat Account's token.
+It refers to the API Token that you need to generate in the application for CodeThreat.

 - `USERNAME` –  Your CodeThreat Account's username.